-- Montana : The US state produces all colors of sapphires.
+- Montana : The US state produces all colors of Montana sapphire.
 They are known as ‘steely’ because they have greyish saturation.
-Sapphires from Yogo Gulch are an exception, as the have some of the world’s finest colors, although are rarely larger than one carat.
+Sapphires from Yogo Gulch are an exception, as they have some of the world’s finest colors, although are rarely larger than one carat.

 Blue Sapphire Properties